 The cottage is 8 miles from the coast and sandy beaches at Aberdyfi.

-The Wales and West train line follows the Dyfi valley and is the best way to orient yourself into the area.
+Arriva Trains operate the line through the Dyfi valley which is a good way to orient yourself to the area.

 There is a station one mile away at Machynlleth, on the main Euston line, which passes Birmingham New Street and Shrewsbury every two hours.
 Taxis are available from the station or transport can be provided on arrival.

-At Dyfi Junction, you can join the Cambrian Coast line, which takes you to Pwllheli along miles of the most beautiful coast, through Aberdyfi as well as Harlech and other historic towns further North.
+At Dyfi Junction, you can join the Cambrian Coast line, which takes you to Pwllheli along miles of the most beautiful coast, through Aberdyfi, Harlech and other historic towns further north.